ciruitbuilder/Step-Up-Transformer/README.md

 LIMITATIONS OF THIS MODEL:

-1.Flux loss due to low permittivity of air core
+1.Flux loss due to low permeablity of air core

 2.Less number of turns in primary, creating a short which may heat up and damage the power source